 A Punishing Academic Load

-So far, we have primarily looked at the mental and emotional load that the new student will need to learn to cope with to succeed in law school.
+So far, we have primarily looked at the mental and emotional load that the new student must learn to cope with to succeed in law school.
 Certainly, knowing that you will be publicly humbled on any number of occasions during your law school career, but you will be competing in an arena of academic peers that are just as sharp as they, and they will be judged on a rubric with which they are unfamiliar with.

 The Pressure Cooker of First Year Law